rimchmielowitz/rimchmielowitz/README.md

   Developing an optimization model based on the **knapsack problem** to allocate limited transport capacity across a fixed line network.
 The model aims to balance cost efficiency and service quality under dynamic demand.

 - 💰 **Dynamic Pricing Model**
   Translating business constraints into a mathematical optimization model for pricing decisions.
 Focus on model formulation, constraint logic, and solver performance – using open-source tools and custom heuristics.
+Find [here](https://github.com/rimchmielowitz/Pricing) the MILP that combines matching-, routing-, compensation- and pricing decisions for a platfrom connecting crowdsourced driver with customers.

 ---